serveri24h/reagle_pre_assignment/README.md

     * matplotlib
 * Jupyter Notebook

-The code is executed as
+The code can executed in linux, os x or any unix based shell environment as follows:
 ```
 ./run
 ```